Music of the Parasite Eve series: Parasite Eve I & II Original Soundtrack Box

+The 3rd Birthday

 The 3rd Birthday Original Soundtrack

 The music for The 3rd Birthday was composed by Mitsuto Suzuki and Tsuyoshi Sekito, with additional work by Yoko Shimomura.
 Shimomura was involved from an early stage, when The 3rd Birthday was still a mobile game.
 When she was originally asked to compose for the title, she was involved with a number of other projects which made handling the entire score difficult.
 When asked whether she wanted to work with anyone on the composition, she suggested Suzuki and Sekito.
 The general instruction was to follow the pattern used by the music for Parasite Eve, with Suzuki and Sekito handling the majority of tracks, going so far as referring to the songs from the original Parasite Eve when handling remixes of old themes.
 In keeping with the game's other development goals, Shimomura wanted to alter some of the established music, although she asked the team to include familiar themes from earlier games for fans.
 When she started out, she knew nothing about the game's story, but became familiar with it later in development and also found the project less challenging than she initially anticipated.
 Suzuki was responsible for a large amount of track mixing.
 Sekito was mostly involved with choosing and helping with instrumentation, in particular whether to include symphonic music.
 The composers had a relatively high degree of freedom, but they also had problems when composing some tracks that did not fit into selected scenes.

 Re-orchestrations of two pieces of classical music, "Sleepers Wake" by Johann Sebastian Bach and popular Christmas song "Joy to the World", were used by Suzuki and Shimomura respectively to represent key moments and motifs within the game.
 The order of songs in the game was created to reflect the situation in a level.
 These variations were emphasized during mixing, while they also needed to adjust the mixing and track length based on the game as a whole.
 For the game's theme song, Square Enix collaborated with Japanese rock band Superfly.
 The resultant theme song "Eyes on Me", described as a "standard love song", was specially composed by the band for the game.
 It was the band's first video game theme song.

 The 3rd Birthday Original Soundtrack was released on December 22, 2010 through Square Enix's music label, under the catalog number SQEX-10217~19.
 "Eyes on Me" was released as a separate single alongside another of Superfly's songs.
 Upon release, it peaked at #5 in the Oricon music charts, and remained in the charts for eleven weeks.
 The album received positive reviews from music journalists, with critics generally calling it a high quality album with strong music overall.
 Reviews of "Eyes on Me" were negative, with reviewers faulting both the quality of the song and its appropriateness within the game's context.